hkpeaks/peaks-consolidation/README.md

 ### The CLI Command: Do
 - Previously "DO" can support DO + script file name
 - Now support DO + filename.csv to display meta data and sample rows of your file
+- Supports CLI interactive mode, so you can maintain the in-memory table for subsequent queries

 ### New Commands:
 - AddColumn{}: Add new column by math function e.g. Add, Subtract, Multiply and Divide.